DataStax Enterprise includes advanced data protection for enterprise-grade databases:

 - Node to node encryption using SSL for data between nodes

-- Kerberos authentication for nodes to communication over a non-secure network by proving their identity to one another in a secure manner using tickets
+- Kerberos authentication to allow nodes to communicate over a non-secure network by proving their identity to one another in a secure manner using tickets

-- Configuring and using data auditing for an administrator to use to create detailed audit trails of cluster activity
+- Configuring and using data auditing for creating detailed audit trails of cluster activity

 - Transparent data encryption that transparently encodes data flushed from the memtable in system memory to the SSTables on disk (at rest data), making the at rest data unreadable by unauthorized users